We have moved!!!

 19. Campers are permitted to bring their own food and drink (inc. alcohol) into the campsite only (it is not allowed into the main arena).

-20. Glass is not permitted anywhere on the festival site (the site is used by livestock for the remainder of the year).
+20. Glass is not permitted anywhere within the Festival arena (the site is used by livestock for the remainder of the year).
 Please avoid bringing glass into the campsites

 21. Please respect the environment and recycle where possible.
 We've asked our caterers not to bring single use plastics - please avoid bringing single use plastic cutlery, straws and other throwaways as much as possible.
 Help us to help our beautiful planet by reducing your rubbish.
 Bring your empty re-usable water bottles and fill up from the water points provided.